F-Stack/f-stack/dpdk/doc/guides/cryptodevs/caam_jr.rst

 SEC HW accelerator above 4.x+ version are also known as CAAM.

-caam_jr PMD is one of DPAA drivers which uses uio interface to interact with Linux kernel for configure and destroy the device instance (ring).
+caam_jr PMD is one of DPAA drivers which uses UIO interface to interact with Linux kernel for configure and destroy the device instance (ring).